rcl-coding/tutorial-staticwebsite/lesson4.md

+---
+title: Lesson 4 - CSS
+has_children: false
+nav_order: 5
+description: Styling with CSS
+---

 # Styling with CSS

- ## In this lesson we will use Cascading Style Sheets (CSS) to style our website.
+## In this lesson, we will use Cascading Style Sheets (CSS) to style our website.

 ## CSS Folder

 - In Visual Studio Code, create a folder for your style sheet.
-Name the folder 'css'.
+Name the folder **css**.

-- In the css folder add a file named **style.css**
+- In the css folder, add a file named **style.css**.

 ![new folder](img/css-file.JPG)

 ### Body Style

-You can add a style directly to an HTML element.
-The following CSS code adds a style to **body** element in the HTML page
+You can add a style directly to an HTML element using the **element selector**.

+Add style to the **body** element of the HTML page with the following CSS code :

 ```css
 body {